Technical damage

 This is also why early startups often have to rewrite their entire products after securing funding.
 They hire cheap dev shops that create low-quality codebases, and then professional developers can't maintain or extend them.

 Swinlanes, with its mandatory bug-feature linkage, visually exposes those who don't produce high-quality work.
 If engineers struggle and are unwilling to improve and learn, they must be let go as soon as possible.
-Kanban makes it easier to hide low-quality work, benefiting incompetent engineering managers because each wrong hire is ultimately their mistake, and it's simpler to sweep problems under the rug.
+Kanban makes it easier to hide low-quality work.

 In the end though, codebase degradation reaches a point of no return, people leave, and new managers declare that the product needs a rewrite, incurring huge costs to the business.
 Kanban enables ideal conditions for this kind of death by a thousand papercuts.